lopezh18/interactive-articles/README.md

 3. Added a slug value to the articles as a unique identifier so the frontend can have a readable url.
 The Id value is a unique identifier that could be used to look up an item, so there is an additional unique identifier that would need to be stored in the database.
 4. This project uses Next on the Frontend instead of React to ensure SEO and I also really like how Next handles routing.
 The tradeoffs here are the support for react projects is a lot of literature online.
 Another tradeoff, that would likely impact a larger application is that with React you can use Redux to manage state through the entire application.
 5. Created separate components for markdown, multiple choice quizzes, and comments so they can be reused.
-6. Decided to use inline styling, I originally was using TailwindCSS to style the components; however, some html elements, (headings and blockquotes) have some default styling removed which caused some collisions with the markdown package.
+6. I was originally using TailwindCSS to style the components; however, some html elements, (headings and blockquotes) have default styling removed which caused some collisions with how the markdown was displayed.
 Had I caught this earlier, I would have used another styling library or plain css to style the components.
-These options would have made for much cleaner code.
+I chose to go with inline styling because TailwindCSS is very similar to inline styling so it was very easy to change how I was styling the components.

 ## Deploy on Vercel